 \subsubsection{Feedback}

-Feedback refers to the amount of information that the algorithm receives on every round of interaction with the environment.
+Feedback refers to the amount of information that the algorithm receives in every round of interaction with the environment.
 The most basic forms of feedback are \emph{full information} and \emph{limited} (better known as \emph{bandit}\footnote{``The name derives from an imagined slot machine $\dots$.
 (Ordinary slot machines with one arm are one-armed bandits, since in the long run they are as effective as human bandits in separating the victim from his money.)'' \citep{LR85}}) feedback.

 A classical example of a full information game is investment in the stock market.
-On every round of this game we distribute wealth over a set of stocks and the next day we observe the rates of all stocks, which is the full information.
-With full information we can evaluate the quality of our investment strategy, as well as any alternative investment strategy.
+In every round of this game an algorithm distributes wealth over a set of stocks and the next day it observes the rates of all the stocks, which constitutes full information.
+With full information the algorithm can evaluate the quality of its own investment strategy, as well as any alternative investment strategy.